-A corporation is a separate body, authorized by law, owned by one or more persons and having its own rights, privileges, and obligations distinct from those of its owner(s).
+A corporation is a separate body, authorized by law, owned by one or more persons, and having its own rights, privileges, and obligations distinct from those of its owner(s).

 Advantages of Corporations

 A corporation has certain characteristics that give it a number of advantages over other forms of business organizations.

 Limited Liability of the Shareholders

-A corporation is responsible for its own obligation.
+A corporation is responsible for its own obligations.
 Its creditors can look only to the assets of the corporation to satisfy their claims.
-The owners’ total liability generally is limited to the amount they invested in the corporation.
+The owners’ total liability is generally limited to the amount they have invested in the corporation.

 Transferability of Ownership

 Once the stock of a corporation is issued, the corporation is not affected by subsequent stock transactions among individual shareholders, other than the fact that its list of shareholders will change.

 Ease of Capital Formation

 It is attractive to individuals to invest in corporations because they know the amount of their total risk and are usually able to liquidate their investment when they desire.

 In most sole proprietorships and partnerships, the owner is also the manager.
-Consequently, an owner who has considerable engineering skills may not have the necessary management skills to operate a business successfully.
+Consequently, an owner who has excellent engineering skills may not have the necessary management skills to operate a business successfully.

 Disadvantages of Corporations

 When corporate earnings are distributed to stockholders in the form of cash dividends, these dividends are not deductible by the corporation but are taxable to the recipient.

 As a result, loans from bankers and other creditors are often limited to the amount of security offered by the corporation, or in other cases, the shareholders may have to sign an agreement pledging their own assets as security.

 In return for their capital, these individuals usually demand an equity position in the firm.
 Thus, the original owners may have to give up their control of the corporation as the price of obtaining capital.

 Formation and Organization of a Corporation

 For example, historically it has been easier to incorporate in some states such as Delaware than in other states such as California.
 To a large extent, this has been because of the regulatory environment in California.

 Forming a Corporation

-The first step in forming a corporation is for at least three individuals, generally the corporate president, vice-president, and secretary-treasurer, to file an application with the appropriate state official, often called the Secretary of State.
+The first step in forming a corporation is for at least three individuals—generally the corporate president, vice-president, and secretary-treasurer—to file an application with the appropriate state official, often called the Secretary of State.

-- the name and place of business of the corporation,
+- The name and place of business of the corporation

-- the main purpose of the business,
+- The main purpose of the business

-- the names of the principal officers of the corporation,
+- The names of the principal officers of the corporation

-- the names of die original stockholders,
+- The names of the original stockholders

-- the type of stock to be issued; the number of authorized shares; their par value, if any; and their dividend and voting rights.
+- The type of stock to be issued, the number of authorized shares, their par value (if any), and their dividend and voting rights

 Once the articles of incorporation have been approved by the appropriate state official, they are often referred to as the corporate charter.

 During the organization process, a corporation incurs certain costs.
 These include filing and incorporation fees to the state, attorney’s fees, promotion fees, printing and engraving fees, and similar items.

-Although these costs benefit the corporation over its entire life (considered to be indefinite under the going-concern assumption), they are normally written off over a five-year period of time.
+Although these costs benefit the corporation over its entire life (which is considered to be indefinite under the going-concern assumption), they are normally written off over a five-year period of time.

 Organizing the Corporation

-A board of directors must be elected who in turn appoints the new officers of the corporation.
+A board of directors must be elected, which subsequently appoints the new officers of the corporation.
 Corporate bylaws are drafted that establish rules of order for the operation of the new corporation.

 Typical Corporation Organization Chart